Will Boohoo shares recover?

 At worst, the investigation will reveal that Boohoo’s supply chain is not fit for purpose and that the cost of production goes up, which in turn would push up prices because of Boohoo’s cost-plus model.
 But this shouldn’t pose too much of a problem for Boohoo because it boasts superior profitability over its rivals, so it can afford to absorb higher costs if it must.

-For example, ASOS generates more than twice the amount in revenue than Boohoo but its lower margin.
+For example, ASOS generates more than twice the amount in revenue than Boohoo but at a lower margin.
 Boohoo’s edge comes from the fact it sells its own products and has a lean model that outsources everything, from manufacturing to information technology (IT), whereas ASOS and others sell more third-party products bought from other labels.

 Boohoo vs ASOS